Vision Zero and Psychosocial Wellbeing

 Is wellbeing considered in procurement processes and design?

-6. Improve qualifications
+6. Improve qualifications - develop competence

-Is wellbeing integrated into leadership and employee training
+Is wellbeing integrated into leadership and employee training?

 • Number of training programmes regarding the psychosocial working environment (such as stress prevention, guidelines for good behaviour, or policies on inappropriate conduct).

-7. Invest in people
+7. Invest in people - motivate by participation

-Are leaders and employees recognised for positive wellbeing behaviours
+Are leaders and employees recognised for positive wellbeing behaviours?

 • Extent of knowledge sharing regarding successful wellbeing initiatives and practices.